Welcome, skip to the content.

-This is a free attraction.
+This is a free attraction

 Melway Map 121, Reference F1.
 Vic Roads State Directory Map 79, Reference H-J6

-From Lilydale, Coldstream, & Yarra Glen:
+From Lilydale, Coldstream, and Yarra Glen:

-From Mt Evelyn or Monbulk:
+From Mount Evelyn or Monbulk:

 Follow directions From Warburton after Woori Yallock.

 The Lavender Harvest will be happening between November and January.
 The gardens are coming into colour after the long winter break.
-The Farm and Tea-Rooms are looking spectacular with the roses budding with Spring growth.
+The Farm and Tea-Rooms are looking spectacular with the roses budding with spring growth.